phetsims/mean-share-and-balance/doc/implementation-notes.md

 #### Model
 See [model.md](https://github.com/phetsims/mean-share-and-balance/blob/main/doc/model.md)

-SharingModel is the central model for the Distribute and Fair Share Screens.
+`SharingModel` is the central model for the Distribute and Fair Share Screens.
 It tracks the number of plates, the total number of snacks, and any snacks that are not currently active in the model.
 It also calculates the mean for the data set.

-The Plate model uses an ObservableArray to track the current snacks on the plate.
-These ObservableArrays are in charge of setting the positionProperty, isActiveProperty, and fractionProperty (if applicable) of the snacks when they are added or removed. numberOfTableSnacksProperty and notepadModeProperty listeners are in charge of assigning snacks to the correct array, and determining whether animation should be triggered or not.
+The `Plate` model uses an `ObservableArray` to track the current snacks on the plate.
+These `ObservableArray`s are in charge of setting the `positionProperty`, `isActiveProperty`, and `fractionProperty` (if applicable) of the snacks when they are added or removed. `numberOfTableSnacksProperty` and `notepadModeProperty` listeners are in charge of assigning snacks to the correct array, and determining whether animation should be triggered or not.

 ### Balance Point Screen
 The Balance Point screen uses soccer-common as a base for the model and the view.